 Two-Show Subscription Packages Afford Ultimate Savings

-Patrons are invited to enjoy the best savings of the season when they purchase tickets to both Love’s Labour’s Lost and The Hound of the Baskervilles as part of a 2017 Subscription Package.
-Patrons can save up to 18% off regular priced tickets when purchasing two-show Subscription Package tickets.
-Subscription Package ticket discounts have already been applied to the pricing that appears on the LTSF website.
-No promotional code information is necessary.
-Subscription Package tickets may be purchased online at www.LakeTahoeShakespeare.com or via phone at 1.800.74.SHOWS.
+Patrons are invited to save when they purchase tickets to BOTH Love’s Labour’s Lost and The Hound of the Baskervilles as part of a 2017 Subscription Package.
+Subscription Package tickets may be purchased online at www.LakeTahoeShakespeare.com by selecting “Two-Show Subscription Package,” or via phone at 1.800.74.SHOWS.

-A wide range of business sponsorship opportunities are available.
-For information, contact Rae Matthews at (775) 298-0154 or via email at firstname.lastname@example.org.
+A wide range of customizable corporate sponsorship opportunities are available.
+For information, contact Rae Matthews at 775.298.0154 or via email at firstname.lastname@example.org.

 About Lake Tahoe Shakespeare Festival

 Lake Tahoe Shakespeare Festival is a 501(c)(3) non-profit organization established for the cultural benefit and enjoyment of all residents of and visitors to Lake Tahoe and the region.
-Annually drawing more than 30,000 attendees from across the country to the specially built Warren Edward Trepp Stage along the north shore of Lake Tahoe, the Festival is committed to producing the finest cultural events in the region.
+Annually drawing more than 30,000 attendees from across the country to the specially built Warren Edward Trepp Stage at Sand Harbor, the Festival is committed to producing the finest cultural events in the region.
 The Festival’s community outreach initiatives are highlighted by signature educational programs that include InterACT, an interactive school-based workshop series for students designed to educate future generations about the importance of the arts, theater and music, and the D.G.
-Menchetti Young Shakespeare Program, a series of performances produced specifically for younger audiences that are presented free of charge during the summer at Lake Tahoe and throughout region.
+Menchetti Young Shakespeare Program, a series of performances produced for younger audiences presented free of charge during the summer at Lake Tahoe and throughout region.